ymese/wp-react-toolkits/wp-react-popup/README.md

 ## License

-*react-component-boilerplate* is available under MIT.
+*wordpress_react_toolkits* is available under MIT.
 See LICENSE for more details.